 - work continued against the internal ICT Sustainability Plan, developed to address the Australian Government’s ICT Sustainability Plan 2010–15.
 Further information on progress can be found in Appendix E

 - whole-of-government supply contracts are mandatory across a broad number of areas.
 By 30 June 2013, the Court was using the Microsoft volume sourcing arrangement, the desktop hardware panel, the telecommunications commodities, carriage and associated services panel, the major office machines panel, and the data centre panel, and

 - as part of the Web Accessibility National Transition Strategy, the Court is required to update its online government information and services to meet the WCAG 2.0 standard for website accessibility.
 During the year, the Court worked to meet the compliance deadlines.

 Management of human resources

-The Agreement covers all non–SES staff of the courts and delivers salary increases of three per cent from the commencement of the Agreement on 1 July 2011, together with further pay increases of three per cent on 1 July 2012 and 1 July 2013.
+The Agreement covers all non-SES staff of the courts and delivered a salary increase of three per cent from the commencement of the agreement on 1 July 2011 and another pay increase of three per cent on 1 July 2012.
+A final pay increase of three per cent occurred on 1 July 2013.
 The pay increases are offset by productivity savings to be funded from corporate efficiency/productivity savings outlined in clause 2.2 of the Agreement.

-The agreement directly supports the Court's strategic objectives and complements the Court's performance planning and management arrangements and improvements at the team and individual level.
+The Agreement directly supports the Federal Circuit Court’s strategic objectives and complements our performance planning, management arrangements and improvements at the team and individual level.

-Consistent with the single enterprise agreement, the process of producing mirror images of policies, procedures and guidelines across the two courts continued throughout 2011–12.
+Consistent with the single enterprise agreement, and in preparation for the single agency, the process of producing mirror images of policies, procedures and guidelines across the two courts continued over the reporting period.